The-himanshuyadav/Amazon-clone-/README.md

 # Project Travel

 ## Overview
-Project Travel is a simple website designed to showcase various travel destinations and provide information about different types of tours available.
-The website features a clean and user-friendly interface with responsive design.
+Developed visually appealing clone of the Amazon website to demonstrate advanced web development skills and attention to detail.
+The project involved replicating the clean design and interactive elements of the original site while focusing on front-end technologies responsive design.

 ## Features
-- **Home Page**: Introduction to travel options and featured destinations.
+- **Home Page**: Introduction the exact clone of amazon
-- **Tour Types**: Information about different types of tours available.
+- **Tour Types**: Information about Amazon products
-- **Image Gallery**: A collection of beautiful images related to travel destinations.
+- **Image Gallery**: A collection of beautiful images related to Amazon.
-- **Contact Information**: Form for visitors to get in touch for inquiries.
+- **Contact Information**: Form for customers to get in touch for inquiries.

 ## Getting Started
 1. Visite [amazon_clone.github.io](https://the-himanshuyadav.github.io/Amazon-clone-/) .